Brewers vs. Athletics Player Props Betting Odds

-Player prop betting options for Christian Yelich, Esteury Ruiz and others are available in the Milwaukee Brewers-Oakland Athletics matchup at American Family Field on Saturday, starting at 4:10 PM ET.
+You can wager on player prop bet odds for Christian Yelich, Esteury Ruiz and other players on the Milwaukee Brewers and Oakland Athletics prior to their matchup at 2:10 PM ET on Sunday at American Family Field.

 Bet on this matchup or its props with BetMGM!